 As a small- to-medium size business owner, your time is valuable and you are often busy wearing many hats to help your business succeed.
 You’re busy trying to focus on creating new products, while managing the company finances, and making sure your products are shipped in a timely fashion and at the best price possible.
 When you’re not busy focusing on the above listed essentials, you’re putting your efforts into increasing sales.
 This could be from a variety of avenues including organic sales via SEO, paid advertising on Google or Bing, shopping feeds, and one of my personal favorites: social media marketing.

 It can be a bit overwhelming to review social media marketing metrics and deciphering what is important and what is not.
 While Facebook likes and Instagram followers are nice, large followings are easy to obtain via slimy tactics such as buying fake followers.
-If there is one thing that I suggest to merchants that are new to social media and are trying to make the most of their efforts, its’ to not buy followers.
+If there is one thing that I suggest to merchants that are new to social media and are trying to make the most of their efforts, it's never buy followers.
 I’m always weary of Instagram accounts with 45k followers and only a handful of posts.
 Unless your brand has recently been on Shark Tank or you have a famous spokesman, instant success with numbers like these is highly unlikely.

 So which social media reporting metrics should you focus on?
 Let’s cover 6 that are key to measuring your success with Facebook and Instagram advertising.